utkucanbolat/GAN/README.md

-My implementation of Generative Adversarial Networks (GAN).
+My implementation of a Generative Adversarial Network (GAN).